pflanze/functional-perl/docs/howto.md

 ### C stack memory and freeing of nested data structures

-When Perl deallocates nested data structures, it uses space on the C (not Perl language) stack for the recursion.
+When Perl deallocates nested data structures, it uses space on the C (not Perl language) stack for the recursion into the data structure.
 When a structure to be freed is nested deeply enough (like with long linked lists), this will make the interpreter run out of stack space, which will be reported as a segfault on most systems.
 There are two different possible remedies for this:

-  * increase system stack size by changing the corresponding resource limit (e.g. see `help ulimit` in Bash.)
+  * __increase the system stack__ size by changing the corresponding resource limit (e.g. see `help ulimit` in Bash).
+(Since stack space is virtual memory, giving a huge number (like 1 GB) is not a problem, it will only actually use RAM once needed (alright, it won't be freed anymore afterwards and will eventually go to swap if the program doesn't exit before).)

-  * being careful not to let go of a deeply nested structure at once.
-By using FP::Stream instead of FP::List for bigger lists and taking care that the head of the stream is not being retained, there will never be any long list in memory at any given time (it is being reclaimed piece after piece instead of all at once)
+  * being careful __not to let go of a deeply nested structure at once__.
+By using `FP::Stream` instead of `FP::List` for bigger lists and taking care that the head of the stream is not being retained, there will never be any long list in memory at any given time (it is being reclaimed piece after piece instead of all at once)

 Note that the same workaround as used with streams (weakening entries